ammarhakim/ammar-simjournal/je/je14/je14-vlasov-fixed-pot.rst

   :align: center

   Distribution function at :math:`t=3` for flow in a potential well.
-The black lines show contours of constant particle energy.
-A separatrix forms along the trapped-passing boundary.
+The black line shows the trapped-passing energy contour.
+Due to the quadratic potential, all particles inside the trapped region move with the same angular velocity in phase space.
 Simulation run with a DG2 scheme on a :math:`64\times 128` grid [:doc:`s150
   <../../sims/s150/s150-vlasov-fp>`].